Dragging in Steps

 Inserting a step between two steps

 If you want to add a step between two other steps, you definitely don’t want to have to delete the connections on both sides, move the steps around to make space, then drag in the new step and make two more connections.
 That’s a lot of work.
+Fortunately, when you hover a connection or the surrounding steps, we’ll show a + button in the middle of that connection:

 When you click this button, the step sidebar opens up.
 When you select a step, it will automatically be inserted between the two steps.
 We’ll also try to move steps around so the canvas doesn’t get too cluttered.